jayhogan/grails-jstest/README.md

 grails-jstest
 =============

-A Gails plugin to execute Javascript unit tests written in Jasmine, QUnit or YUI Test using PhantomJS
+A Grails plugin to execute Javascript unit tests written in Jasmine, QUnit or YUI Test using PhantomJS